JesseStraat/FeynmanHs/README.md

 To then generate the Feynman diagrams, run `feynmanGenerate E V #legs`, with `E` the number of external sources, `V` the number of vertices, and `#legs` the number of line segments connected to each vertex.

-The output is given as a `Graph`. `Graph`s are lists of pairs of sources and vertices.
+The output is given as a list of `Graph`s. `Graph`s are lists of pairs of sources and vertices.
 Each pair, connecting vertices and sources, is a propagator.
 For example, if E=2, V=0, the (only) Feynman diagram is given by `Graph [(Source, Source)]`, which means that there is a single propagator connecting two sources.
 If, on the other hand, we choose E=1, V=1 with #legs=3, we would find the diagram `Graph [(Source, Vertex "1"), (Vertex "1", Vertex "1")]`, which means that the single source is connected to vertex `"1"`, and the two remaining legs of the vertex are connected to each other.

 ## Limitations